NordicSemiconductor/asset-tracker-cloud-docs/docs/azure/ContinuousIntegration.rst

 Running the solution during development
 ***************************************

-To run the end-to-end tests agains the solution during development, run the following commands:
+To run the end-to-end tests against the solution during development, run the following commands:

 .. code-block:: bash